SamScherer1/SwiftDJITutorials/source/ios-tutorials/GEODemo.md

 - Warning Fly Zone (Green Color)
 - Enhanced Warning Fly Zone (Green Color)

-**3.** Finally, assign the `lineWidth` property of **MKCircleRenderer** to "3.0f" to set the fly zone circle's width.
+**3.** Finally, assign the `lineWidth` property of **MKCircleRenderer** to "1.0f" to set the fly zone circle's width.

-So far, we have finished implementing the aircraft annotation and fly zone overlay, For the polygon fly zone overlay, please check the implementations of the **DJIFlyLimitPolygonView** and **DJIPolygon** classes.
-For the implementation of subOverlay fly zones, please check the **DJILimitSpaceOverlay** and **DJIMapOverlay** classes.
-You can get these classes from this tutorial's Github sample project.
+So far, we have finished implementing the aircraft annotation and fly zone overlay.

+You'll also need to copy these classes from this tutorial's Github sample project:
+- FlyLimitPolygonView
+- Polygon
+- LimitSpaceOverlay
+- MapOverlay
+- Circle
+- MapPolygon
+- CustomUnlockOverlay

 Now, let's continue to implement the MapController to add the fly zone overlays and subOverlays to the Map View.